Chonluten (20mg)

 Chonluten Peptide and the Immune System

-Research studies suggest Chonluten may regulate the immune system, stimulating or suppressing it to respond to advancing conditions.
-Chonluten’s possible mechanisms of action have been suggested to be mediated by many genes, including heat shock protein, gene HSP70, SOD, c-Fos, antioxidative system genes, and TNF-alpha.
-The regulation of such genes may result in anti-inflammatory impacts, particularly c-Fos—considered a protein bioregulator of cell differentiation, survival, and proliferation that is activated in response to hypoxia and cellular damage.
-Although c-Fos may induce the growth of new blood vessels and cell proliferation at the local level in response to an injury, progressive expression might result in thickened bronchial mucosa or cancer.(2)
+Research studies suggest that Chonluten may regulate the immune system, stimulating or suppressing it to respond to advancing conditions.
+Chonluten's possible mechanisms of action have been suggested to be mediated by many genes, including heat shock protein, gene HSP70, SOD, c-Fos, antioxidative system genes, and TNF-alpha.
+The regulation of such genes may result in anti-inflammatory impacts, particularly c-Fos—a protein bioregulator of cell differentiation, survival, and proliferation that is activated in response to hypoxia and cellular damage.
+Although c-Fos may induce the growth of new blood vessels and cell proliferation locally in response to an injury, progressive expression might result in thickened bronchial mucosa or cancer.(2)

 Chonluten peptide is available for research and laboratory purposes only.
 Please review and adhere to our Terms and Conditions before ordering.